10 Good Website Layout Ideas for 2026 (with Examples)

 For example, it is helpful to give users a summary of what the page covers at the top to draw them in and offer a clear call to action towards the end.

 Also, think about how you can keep the user scrolling down the page.
 Single column layouts tend to be longer, and it is not always apparent to the user that there is more content below the fold.
-A visual indicator, such as an arrow can help.
+A visual indicator such as an arrow, a “back to top” button, or a sticky navigation menu can all help.

 If a single column layout seems a little restrictive, but you still have a lot of content to communicate, consider adopting a design that focuses on the content.